binaryphile/docker-redmine/README.md

 - Change to this repo's directory
 - Run `prep.sh` to grab a tar of your latest code
-- Install your code in a new Ruby-only container:
+- Install your code in a new Ruby-only container -

     docker run -i -t -v $(pwd):/root -e HOME=/root binaryphile/ruby:2.0.0-p247 /bin/bash
     # cd /root